tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 ```

 In general, dictionaries are only efficient when you search for values by keys.
-If by search by value, it's about the same as linear search, which is extremely
-slow.
 You should search a dictionary by value only as a last resort.

 ## Keys are Unique, Values are Not

 In a Python dictionary, all the keys *must* be different: repeated keys are not
 allowed.
-However, values don't need to be unique: repeated values are allowed.
+However, values don't need to be unique: values can be repeated.
+For
-For example, this is okay:
+example, this is okay:

 ```
 >>> age = {'Marge': 34, 'Homer': 36, 'Carl': 34}